Sarah Parcak: Assessment of discovery claims

+A pyramid, therefore, would be undetectable.
+Even proxies such as building materials would be undetectable using thermal infrared.
+Another theory of Parcak's, that the chemical difference between mud-brick pyramids and the surrounding sand could be discerned at the surface using satellite-based multi-spectral scanners, is impossible.
+It is not possible that moisture from mud-brick pyramids could wick to the surface.
+The Nile Valley is a radiometrically very "noisy" environment to perform multi-spectral remote sensing in due to salt, water logging and 7,000 years of agriculture.
+Therefore, it is prone to false positives and misinterpretation.
+No refereed papers were published on the pyramid project making it impossible to replicate.

 Documentaries

-In May 2011, the BBC aired a documentary, Egypt's Lost Cities, describing BBC-sponsored research carried out by Parcak's UAB team for over a year using satellite imagery from commercial and NASA satellites.
-The program discussed the research and showed Parcak in Egypt looking for physical evidence.
-The UAB team announced that they had "discovered" 17 pyramids, more than 1,000 tombs and 3,000 ancient settlements outside Sa el-Hagar, Egypt.
-However, the Minister of State for Antiquities, Zahi Hawass, was critical of the announcement and said: "This is completely wrong information.
-Any archaeologist will deny this completely".

 In May 2012, she was the subject of a half-hour program on CNN's The Next List which profiles innovators "who are setting trends and making strides in various fields."

 She was the focus of "Rome's Lost Empire", a TV documentary by Dan Snow, first shown on BBC One on 9 December 2012.
 She identified possible sites in Romania, Nabataea, Tunisia, and Italy, including the arena at Portus, the lighthouse and a canal to Rome beside the river Tiber.

 A BBC co-production with PBS, NOVA/WGBH Boston and French Television, Vikings Unearthed (first broadcast April 4, 2016) documented her use of satellite imagery to detect possible remains of a Norse / Viking presence at Point Rosee, Newfoundland.
-In 2015, Parcak stated that remains were likely a "turf wall and roasted bog" iron ore; however, an excavation conducted in 2016 proved that she was wrong and that the "turf wall and accumulation of bog iron ore" were actually the results of natural processes.
+In 2015, Parcak stated that remains were likely a "turf wall and roasted bog" iron ore; however, an excavation conducted in 2016 proved that the "turf wall and accumulation of bog iron ore" were actually natural features.

-GlobalXplorer for India was scheduled to launch in 2019, but it has not as of October 2025 and the GlobalXplorer platform has been on hiatus since 2021.
-In 2009, her book Satellite Remote Sensing for Archaeology was published by Routledge, describing the methodology of satellite archaeology.
-A review in Antiquity described it as focusing "more on technical methodology than interpretation and analysis," described Parcak's work as, "written in a lively style that makes a highly technical subject accessible to a general audience," and concluded that it was "a good introduction for undergraduate students of archaeology, anthropology and geography."